vibhanshu-mishra/tsd-mcp/README.md

 ---

-## Engineering Intelligence
+## Engineering-First Design

-Unlike a traditional API wrapper, this MCP server does not simply expose raw Tekla Structural Designer objects.
+Unlike a traditional API wrapper, this MCP server is designed around engineering workflows rather than Tekla Structural Designer's object model.

+Instead of exposing hundreds of low-level properties, each tool answers practical engineering questions such as:

+- Why is this member failing?
+- Which load combination governs?
+- Which members are critical?
+- What should I review first?
+- Is the overall model healthy?

-Many tools perform engineering interpretation before returning results, allowing AI assistants to answer engineering questions rather than simply retrieving data.
+To accomplish this, the bridge performs engineering interpretation before returning results, including:

-Current engineering intelligence includes:

-- Automatic member classification (Beam, Column, Brace, Column Base Plate)
+- Member classification
-- Governing force envelope extraction across active strength load combinations
+- Governing force envelopes
-- Governing load combination identification for axial force, shear, moment, torsion, and deflection
+- Governing load combinations
-- Engineering significance for governing force components
-- Design failure interpretation based on governing utilization and design checks
+- Design failure interpretation
-- Project-level design health assessment
+- Project health assessment
-- Risk distribution based on utilization ranges
+- Risk analysis
-- Automatic identification of critical members, near-limit members, and utilization trends
-- Section statistics including the most common, highest average utilization, and highest maximum utilization
+- Section statistics
+- Engineering observations
-- Engineering observations and recommended next actions generated from model-wide statistics
+- Recommended next actions

 The objective is to expose engineering insight rather than raw software data.